GluuFederation/docs-clustermgr-prod/alpha/source/index.md

 Gluu's Cluster Manager software simplifies the process of replicating data across multiple Gluu Servers in order to achieve high availability and failover.

 ## How to Use Cluster Manager
-Follow the steps to use Cluster Manager:
+Follow these steps to use Gluu's Cluster Manager software:

 1. Deploy a single instance of the Gluu Server.
 Follow the [Gluu Server installation instructions](https://gluu.org/docs/ce/latest/installation-guide/install/).